Chelsea City Council approves study to consider forming its own school system - Shelby County Reporter

 “The city will begin an effort with hopes to offer annexation to every student currently attending the five Shelby County Schools serving the city of Chelsea,” Picklesimer said.

-The city of Chelsea will offer annexation opportunities through elections for the northeast side of the city, which will include, but not limited to, The Narrows, Highland Lakes and the residents of the Dunnavant Valley corridor.
+The city of Chelsea will offer annexation opportunities through elections for the northeast side of the city, which will include, but not be limited to, The Narrows, Highland Lakes and the residents of the Dunnavant Valley corridor.

-On the northwest side of the city, Chelsea will be working with City of Westover to see what can be worked out between the two cities.
+On the northwest side of the city, Chelsea will be working with city of Westover to see what can be worked out between the two cities.
 The rest of the areas in and around Chelsea that are part of the “holes” in the city map will be encouraged to apply for annexation through the standard annexation process, on the city website.

 “It’s our desire that every student that now attends Chelsea schools would be able to be annexed and attend a municipal school system if its formation is successful,” Picklesimer said.

-A news school system would likely require an ad valorem property tax, the amount of mills needs for the school system will be determined in the feasibility study.
+A news school system would likely require an ad valorem property tax; the amount of mills needed for the school system will be determined in the feasibility study.

 Picklesimer said the entire effort is being made because Chelsea needs a new high school, which he said Shelby County Schools does not have the means to build right now.